Aty-0/S2DE/README.md

-# S2DE
+# S2DE (Simple 2D Engine)

-# Simple 2D Engine
+# Author
+S2DE is developed by Antd23rus aka A_T

-# That repo is big update of dx9 engine version
+## This repo is a big update of dx9 version of engine

-## Main changes in that update:
+## Main changes in this update:

 - Some refactoring
 - DX9 -> DX11